 Young people are abusing alcohol at an alarming rate, and in addition to alcohol poisoning, many deaths are related to excessive drinking.
 The National Survey on Drug Use and Health (NSDUH) reported in 2013 that nearly 5.4 million people between the ages of 12 and 20 have engaged in binge drinking.
 In similar studies, more than 4,000 deaths of people under the age of 21 were directly related to alcohol.
 These deaths can be automobile accidents, homicides, suicides, and injuries like falls, burns, and drowning.
 People may think that fatal injuries are the worst-case scenarios for under-aged alcohol abuse.
 Still, studies have shown that alcohol abuse at this age causes an assortment of brain development issues.

 What Do You Need to Know to Prevent Alcohol Poisoning?

-There are some things people should know in order to avoid alcohol poisoning or to help someone who might be in danger.
-The standard drink is 12 ounces of beer, eight ounces of malt liquor, five ounces of wine and a little over an ounce of liquor.
-Beer and malt liquor contain about 5% to 7% alcohol, and liquor is often 40% alcohol.
+There are some things people should know to avoid alcohol poisoning or to help someone who might be in danger.
+The standard drink is 12 ounces of beer, eight ounces of malt liquor, five ounces of wine, and a little over an ounce of liquor.
+Beer and malt liquor will contain about 5% to 7% alcohol, and liquor is often 40% alcohol.
 Depending on people’s weight or tolerance, they may not be able to handle as much alcohol as someone else.
 The signs of potential poisoning include: